Maine Engineering: A Proud History

 A look back at our history shows over 150 years of engineering excellence.

 The University of Maine was established as the Maine College of Agriculture and the Mechanic Arts under the provisions of the Morrill Act, approved by President Abraham Lincoln in 1862.
 In 1897 the original name changed to the University of Maine.
-The institution opened September 21, 1868 with 12 students and two faculty members.
+The institution opened Sept.
+21, 1868 with 13 students admitted that fall.

 By 1871, curricula had been organized in Agriculture, Civil Engineering, Mechanical Engineering, and electives.
 From these courses of study there gradually developed the Colleges of Life Sciences and Agriculture (later to include the School of Forest Resources and the School of Human Development), Engineering and Science, and Arts and Sciences.
 The School of Education was established in 1930 and received college status in 1958.
 The School of Business Administration was formed in 1958 and was granted college status in 1965.
 Women have been admitted into all curricula since 1872.